 New UN chief wants consensus but faces antagonistic Trump

-Antonio Guterres takes the reins of the United Nations on New Year's Day, promising to be a "bridge-builder" but facing an antagonistic incoming U.S. administration led by Donald Trump who thinks the world body's 193 member states do nothing except talk and have a good time.
-The former Portuguese prime minister and U.N. refugee chief told reporters after being sworn-in as secretary-general on Dec.
-12 that he will engage all governments - "and, of course, also with the next government of the United States" - and show his willingness to cooperate on "the enormous challenges that we'll be facing together."
+United Nations High Commissioner for Refugees AntA3nio Guterres Guterres shakes hands with a Syrian child during his visit to Khaldeh, south of Beirut, Lebanon, June 19, 2016.
+Guterres takes the reins of the United Nations on New Year's Day, promising to be a "bridge-builder" but facing an antagonistic incoming U.S. administration led by Donald Trump who thinks the world body's 193 member states do nothing except talk and have a good time.

 Discussions